-We have audited the accompanying consolidated balance sheet of Trina Solar Limited and subsidiaries (the "Company") as of December 31, 2011, and the related consolidated statements of operations, comprehensive income, changes in equity, and cash flows for each of the two years in the period ended December 31, 2011 and the related financial statement schedule included in Schedule I. These financial statements and financial statement schedule are the responsibility of the Company's management.
+We have audited the accompanying consolidated statements of operations, comprehensive income, changes in equity and cash flows of Trina Solar Limited and subsidiaries (the "Company") for the year ended December 31, 2011 and the related financial statement schedule included in Schedule I. These financial statements and financial statement schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the financial statements and financial statement schedule based on our audits.